 A Shared Vision: Collaboration and Learning

-While Europe and North America may have different starting points, there is much to learn from each other.
-European cities can benefit from North America’s entrepreneurial spirit and tech-driven solutions, while North American cities can draw inspiration from Europe’s long-term planning and commitment to equity.
+Europe and North America have different starting points, but there is substantial value in cross-regional learning.
+European cities can benefit from North America's openness to technology experimentation; North American cities can draw from Europe's long-term planning continuity and commitment to equity.
+Both can benefit from honest engagement with the operational realities each region has documented.

 The Road Ahead: What Lies Beyond the Horizon